- Date : 15/04/2021

 Important documents to check

 - No-objection certificate: The NOC is an important document that applies to both new and resale properties.
-Depending on the location and the type of property, a developer may need to secure as many as 19 NOCs from various departments.
+Depending on the location and the type of house listing, a developer may need to secure as many as 19 NOCs from various departments.
 When you look at a resale property in a housing society, you will require an additional NOC from the society stating that the owner does not owe the society any dues.

 - Sale deed: Registered in the jurisdictional sub-registrar’s office, this document proves ownership of the property.
 Details include the consideration paid, the date of transfer of the property, and particulars of the buyer and seller.
 The sale deed documents all details about the property being sold, and includes a statement from the seller that the property is free from encumbrances.